ankit-rathi/Data-AI-Visual-Notebook/chapters/06_Data_Integration.md

 ---

-## Final Section — Seeing the Organization as an Interconnected System
+## Seeing the Organization as an Interconnected System

 * Organizations generate data across many independent systems, each capturing a limited perspective.
 * Data integration connects these partial observations into unified datasets that reveal relationships across processes.